 When we talk about adventure in the Himalayas, then trekking is the first thing that comes into my mind.
 Trekking is the best way to explore the Himalayas.
 There are a lot of adventure treks that will take you so close to mother nature and sets you free to explore more.
 Some of the adventures are just a weekend away and some of requiring weeks & months.
 It is not easy to explore and experience the best of nature which is hidden up in the mountains.
 Here, I am gonna talk about my very first exploration of the Himalayas.
-Nag Tibba Trek, a perfect, easy, and a weekend trek to see the serene beauty of nature.
+Nag Tibba Trek, a perfect, easy, and weekend trek to see the serene beauty of nature.

 My Nag Tibba adventure started in Delhi.
 As I read all the information about the trek, the trek starts either from Mussorie or Dehradun.
 The best part is Delhi is well-connected to all the states and cities of India.
 I booked an overnight bus from Delhi and reached Dehradun city early morning.
-The cold chilly breezes and fog everywhere, I had a hot cup of tea to beat the cold.
+With the cold chilly breezes and fog everywhere, I had a hot cup of tea to beat the cold.
 Further, I moved to the meeting point of the trek where the trek team gathered.
 I met the trek leader and other members and started the wonderful journey to Nag Tibba.

 From Dehradun, a long drive took us to the basecamp of the trek Pantwari village via the hill station of Mussorie.
 Bandsari, Kori, and a few other beautiful villages are surrounded by Pantwari village.
 The total trek distance is 8km from Pantwari to the top.
 Nag Tibba trek will take you through ancient forests of deodars, oaks, rhododendrons, ankle-deep snow, exotic fauna, along with the views of the snow-capped Himalayan ranges.
 The trek can be cherished for a lifetime as one can experience adventure and peaceful surroundings all over.